tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - The old service is turned off when all traffic is moved to the new service with no erros
 - With bare metal this can be expensive.
 Cloud makes this more economical

-#### Blue-Green Deployment
+#### Blue-Green Deploy

 - Similar to proportional shedding except you duplicate the application not the servers
-  + You have the new and the old applications running on the same server
+  + You have the new and the old applications running on the same server (in different clusters)
 - Green is the live service
 - Blue is dormant and requires limited resources
 - When the release goes live the two are swapped
+  + Using some form of load balancer to swap them
-- Rolling back is easier to do
+- Rolling back is easier to do...
+  + ... because you are really just taking the other cluster.
+The old application is still there if something goes wrong
 - Very popular technique

 #### Toggling Features

-- Also known as feature flags
+- Also known as **feature flags**
 - Flags are set in the code that can turn on or off a feature
-- Allows developers to continuously deploy new code decoupled from a release
+- Allows developers to continuously deploy new code decoupled from a release...
+  + ... because developers can decide when is the right time to turn the feature flags on/off
 - Distrusted key value stores like Zookeeper, Etcd and Consul can be used for feature toggling
 - Features can be gradually introduced or be point and time released